swiss-ai-center/documentation/docs/tutorials/create-a-pipeline-that-blurs-faces-in-an-image.md

 ### Post the pipeline

-Now that we have our [Pipeline](../reference/core-concepts/pipeline.md), we can post it to the [Core engine](../reference/core-engine.md).
-To do so, go to the FastAPI documentation of the running [Core engine](../reference/core-engine.md) and use the `/pipelines` endpoint to post the [Pipeline](../reference/core-concepts/pipeline.md) by clicking on the `Try it out` button
+Now that we have our [Pipeline](../reference/core-concepts/pipeline.md), we can post it to the [Core AI Engine](../reference/core-engine.md).
+To do so, go to the FastAPI documentation of the running [Core AI Engine](../reference/core-engine.md) and use the `/pipelines` endpoint to post the [Pipeline](../reference/core-concepts/pipeline.md) by clicking on the `Try it out` button